BIDS/repro-case-studies/case-studies/fatmai.md

 # Key benefits

 The main benefit of this part of a larger experiment is that these images are now available for further research.
-The images are currently used in 30 different experiments ranging from clinical set-ups, human memory experiments [Kizilirmak et al. 2016], vision research, and latest internet security applications [Castelluci et al. 2017].
+The images are currently used in 30 different experiments ranging from clinical set-ups, human memory experiments [@kizilirmak2016generation], vision research, and latest internet security applications [@castelluccia2017towards].

 # Key tools